nlhowell12/slackBot/README.md

 # Nick_Bot

 Nick_Bot is a slack bot that can tell you what the top 10 and worst 10 movies are on IMDb and respond to 42.
-It will also send an exit command to any other bots it detects in the channel.

 ### Prerequisites